onkanat/lms_chat/README.md

 - Copy-to-clipboard functionality for any message

 ### User Experience
+- Streaming responses that appear in real-time as they're generated
 - Responsive design that works on desktop and mobile
 - Dark mode support
 - Message timestamps and token usage statistics